wapmorgan/UnifiedArchive/README.md

 8. [Changelog](CHANGELOG.md)

 ## Goal
-Main purpose of this library is to create unified frontend interface for different archive formats, that works in various system configurations via drivers.
+Main purpose of this library is to create unified interface for popular archive formats, that works in various system configurations via different drivers, when there is no ability to update system configuration, when code delivered to another system configurations, or when you just want to install libraries and work.

-UnifiedArchive tries to utilize different installed drivers to handle as many formats as possible:
-* ZipArchive, RarArchive, PharData
-* ext-zlib, ext-bz2, ext-xz
-* `7za` cli program via Gemorroj/Archive7z
-* `zip`/`tar` cli programs via Alchemy/Zippy
-* another libraries (cab, iso, ...)
+UnifiedArchive introduces term "driver", which can be one of types:
+1. PHP Extensions
+2. Utilities + bridge
+3. Pure PHP

+By default, UA goes top-down to select first available driver for passed archive.
+So, PHP Extension driver will be used (if available), then Utilities + bridge driver (if available), and then Pure PHP driver.

+There is at least one driver in all three types, which handles **zip** format, so this format can be fully supported in any OS/PHP configuration:
+1. zip / phar PHP extensions
+2. Utility + bridge SevenZip / AlchemyZippy
+3. Pure NelexaZip

+**tar** format (with compressed variants) supported by:
+1. phar PHP extension
+2. Utility + bridge SevenZip / AlchemyZippy
+3. Pure TarByPear

+**So, there is always one driver that supports popular formats, and you should not remember how to work with this concrete driver (zip/phar/SevenZip/AlchemyZippy/NelexaZip), interface for them is uniform.**

 ## Functions & Features
 Main functions: